kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - `postgres_username` - The username of the PostgreSQL instance.
 Optional, default is `gitlab`.
 - `postgres_database_name` - The name of the main database in the instance for use by GitLab.
 Optional, default is `gitlabhq_production`.
 - `postgres_port` - The port of the PostgreSQL instance.
 Should only be changed if the instance isn't running with the default port.
 Optional, default is `5432`.
 - `postgres_load_balancing_hosts` - A list of all PostgreSQL hostnames to use in [Database Load Balancing](https://docs.gitlab.com/ee/administration/postgresql/database_load_balancing.html).
-This is only applicable when running with an alternative Postgres setup (non Omnibus) where you have multiple read replicas.
+This is only applicable when running with an alternative Postgres setup (non-Omnibus) where you have multiple read replicas.
 The main host should also be included in this list to be used in load balancing.
 Optional, default is `[]`.
 - `praefect_postgres_username` - The username to create for Praefect on the PostgreSQL instance.
 Optional, default is `praefect`.
 - `praefect_postgres_password` - The password for the Praefect user on the PostgreSQL instance. **Required**.
 - `praefect_postgres_database_name` - The name of the database to create for Praefect on the PostgreSQL instance.
 Optional, default is `praefect_production`.